TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 3/John 3.19.md

 ---

-And this is the judgment, that the light is come into the world, and men loved the darkness rather than the light; for their works were evil.
+This is the judgment, that the light has come into the world, and men loved the darkness rather than the light; for their works were evil.